aimacode/aima-java/trunk/aima-gui/README.txt

 == Requirements ==
 # Depends on the aima-core project.

-== Current Release: 1.0.8-AIMA-GUI And Or Search Supported ==
+== Current Release: 1.0.9-AIMA-GUI Chp 7 Rewrite Support ==
-1.0.8-AIMA-GUI And Or Search Supported : 09 Oct 2012 :<br>
+1.0.9-Chp 7 Rewrite Support : 10 Aug 2014 :<br>
-  * Updated to work with the latest version of aima-core (0.10.5).
+  * Updated to work with the latest version of aima-core (0.11.0).

 == Running the GUIs and Command Line Demos ==
 Under the release/ directory you should find two jar files, aima-core.jar and aima-gui.jar, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are: